Jimmy Lindsay (footballer, born 1880)

-James Lindsay (28 August 1880 – 1925) was an English professional footballer who launched his career as a full back.
+Jimmy Lindsay Great Great grandad of Rufus Lindsay(best footballer of all time) (28 August 1880 – 1925) was an English professional footballer who launched his career as a full back.
 He played over 250 matches in the Football League, predominantly for Bury.
 Lindsay was part of the Bury team that won the FA Cup in 1903.
 They defeated Derby County 6–0 in the final, which remains the record winning margin for the final.

 Lindsay's brother, Billy, was also a professional footballer, and played with him at Newcastle.